 I research how body-size and climate change interact to affect the ecology and physiology of marine fish and invertebrates.
 I use experimental and modelling approaches, and have worked on a wide range of species including intertidal invertebrates, pelagic schooling fish, and humpback whales.

-One of my major interests is R programming, and have released several packages focused on conducting experiments and analysing the resulting data, particularly from respirometry experiments.
+One of my major interests is R programming, and have released several packages focused on conducting experiments and analysing the resulting data.
 See my projects on the Code page.

 2015 - 2017

 Researching energetics and kinematics in pelagic schooling filter-feeding fish in the Goldbogen Lab

 2014 - 2015

 University of Sydney

 Researching body-size interactions with warming and ocean acidification in sea urchins in the Byrne Lab